jtpack/nymphes-osc/README.md

     - Type: String
     - Description: The name of the MIDI input port that is no longer detected

-#### /detected_midi_inputs
-- Description: A list of detected MIDI input ports, not including Nymphes.
-  - This is automatically sent to a newly-connected OSC host
-- Arguments: One String argument for the name of each detected input port
-  - Note: If no input ports are detected, then the message will be sent but there will be no arguments

 #### /midi_input_connected
 - Description: A MIDI input port has been connected
 - Arguments: